vectra-ai-research/derf/docs/comparison.md

 - The attack techniques implemented by Leonidas are very granular, meaning it can be challenging to implement detection for them.
 See for instance: [STS Get Caller Identity](http://detectioninthe.cloud/discovery/sts_get_caller_identity/)
 - Leonidas comes with a set of suggested threat detection rules.
 However, as its attack techniques are very granular, it is practically impossible to use them as-is in a real production environment, as they would trigger many false positives.

+### Leonidas versus the DeRF
 Stratus Red Team aims at being simpler to use (single binary) and does not require you to have prior infrastructure or configuration in your AWS account.
 Stratus Red Team focuses on a single thing: executing cloud attack tactics against a live environment, with minimal overhead.
-You can also use Stratus Red Team [programmatically](user-guide/programmatic-usage.md), from Go code, as a library.
+You can also use Stratus Red Team [programmatically](https://stratus-red-team.cloud/user-guide/programmatic-usage/), from Go code, as a library.

+### Leonidas versus the DeRF
+- Similarities: Similar to Leonidas, the attack framework for the DeRF is hosted in the cloud and the deployment of the tool versus the execution of the attacks can be performed by different users.
+- Infrastructure Differences: Unlike Leonidas, The DeRF fully manages the infrastructure which is targeted while Leonidas operates on a bring-your-own-infrastructure (BYOI) model.
+- Usage Differences: Leonidas implements test cases which can be programatically executed,  targeting AWS only while the DeRF has built-in attack techniques targeting both AWS and GCP which are executed either with a GUI or via an API.

 ## [Pacu](https://github.com/RhinoSecurityLabs/pacu) by Rhino Security Labs
 **Credit: Description by Status Red Team**